rajashree27/ThemeToggler-GoogleExtension/README.md

 3. Kaustubh Badve

 ## Extension Details:
-    Theme toggler extension built during hackthon which helps user to choose screen apperance according to its use(dark theme or light theme).
+    Theme toggler extension built during hackathon which helps user to choose screen appearance according to its use(dark theme or light theme).
-    It works accross any website and pages.
+    It works across any website and pages.

 ## Tech Stack and features
 - JavaScript